 - Once you decide upon the higher education institution and corresponding ROTC program in which you will enroll, you will take your Notice of Selection to the institution's financial aid office.

 - The financial aid office will certify your program eligibility to the Texas Higher Education Coordinating Board.
 Because program eligibility requirements include that you be enrolled in the institution and in the ROTC program at that institution, the financial aid office cannot provide their eligibility certification before those two criteria are met.

-- Once the Texas Higher Education Coordinating Board receives the institution's eligibility certification, you will be notified to complete your Texas Armed Services Scholarship Program application online at www.hhloans.com.
+- Once the Texas Higher Education Coordinating Board receives the institution's eligibility certification, you will receive an email requesting you to complete your Texas Armed Services Scholarship application at Loans Online.